The Society (TV series)

 The Society is an American mystery teen drama television series created by Christopher Keyser, that was released via streaming on Netflix on May 10, 2019.
-The series stars Kathryn Newton, Gideon Adlon, Sean Berdy, Natasha Liu Bordizzo, Jacques Colimon, Olivia DeJonge, Alex Fitzalan, Kristine Froseth, Jose Julian, Alexander MacNicoll, Toby Wallace and Rachel Keller.
-Although the series was initially renewed for a second season, it was ultimately canceled after one season as a result of the COVID-19 pandemic.
+It stars Kathryn Newton, Gideon Adlon, Sean Berdy, Natasha Liu Bordizzo, Jacques Colimon, Olivia DeJonge, Alex Fitzalan, Kristine Froseth, Jose Julian, Alexander MacNicoll, Toby Wallace and Rachel Keller.
+Although it was initially renewed for a second season, it was ultimately canceled after one season as a result of the COVID-19 pandemic.

 Premise

 The Society follows the story of a group of teenagers who must learn to run their own community after the rest of the population of their town (West Ham, Connecticut) disappears.
 The mystery begins when the students of the local high school return early from a canceled field trip and find that everyone else is gone.
 A dense forest appears surrounding the town; the outside world apparently no longer exists and cannot be contacted by telephone or Internet.
 The teenagers must come up with their own rules to survive with limited resources.